samplerepo-alt/Coursera-Coupon/README.md

 Two Coursera Plus deals are live, both offering 40% off but with different terms and timelines.

-The Coursera Summer Discount gives you the annual plan for $240 instead of $399.
+The first Coursera Summer Discount gives you the annual plan for $240 instead of $399.
 Best for long-term learners, this deal ends **July 21**.

-The Coursera Plus Monthly Plan gives you 3 months at $35.40/month instead of $59.
+The second Coursera Plus offer gives you access for 3 months at $35.40/month instead of $59.
 Ideal for trying Coursera without a big commitment.
 This offer ends **March 2026**.

 <div align='center'>